datacamp-content/courses-introduction-to-shell/chapter3.md

 *** =instructions3

-Add two more stages to the pipeline that use `sort` and `head` to find the file containing the fewest lines.
+Add two more stages to the pipeline that use `sort` and `head -n 1` to find the file containing the fewest lines.

 *** =hint3